ethroepke/COMS_3090/Experiments/ali/tutorial1/README.md

 ### What is this example:

-A "hello world" example for testing environment setup
+Another "hello world" example for testing environment setup

 ### version tested
 |Android Studio            | Android SDK | Gradle | Emulator |